sgreiss/BrickHack-11/PLANNING.md

 - Several puzzles to get new items and clues
 - Final key to unlock the lock

+# Puzzles
+- Receipt on a table will lead to eating a banana to gain the red key.

 # Potential additions
 - Magnifying glass